 1 hurt after single-vehicle crash in Pierce County

-TRIMBELLE TOWNSHIP, Wis.
-(WEAU) - A man is hurt after a single-vehicle crash in Pierce County Tuesday morning.
+TRENTON TOWNSHIP, Wis.
+(WEAU) - One person is hurt after a single-vehicle crash in Pierce County Sunday.

 According to a media release from the Pierce County Sheriff’s Office, on Oct.
-18, 2022, around 7:37 a.m., the Pierce County Sheriff’s Office was informed of a single motor vehicle crash on Highway 63 near 490th Avenue Ellsworth, Wis. in Trimbelle Township.
+23, 2022 around 2:34 a.m. the Pierce County Sheriff’s Office was informed of a single-vehicle crash on Highway 63 north of 825th Street Hager City, Wis. in Trenton Township.

-The media release from the Pierce County Sheriff’s Office says it was determined a 79-year-old man from Boyceville, Wis. was operating a van on Highway 63 when he fell asleep.
-As a result, his van entered the West ditch and then drove over a driveway before coming to rest.

 Copyright 2022 WEAU.
 All rights reserved.